Prospero1988/Lurker_Pro/README.md

 ![Logo](logo_wide2.jpg)

-# Lurker PRO v3
+# Lurker PRO

-**Lurker PRO v3** is a powerful Python script designed to recursively search through directories, including the contents of ZIP and RAR archives, for specific files or folders based on user-provided keywords.
+**Lurker PRO** is a powerful Python script designed to recursively search through directories, including the contents of ZIP and RAR archives, for specific files or folders based on user-provided keywords.
 It offers a simple, user-friendly command-line interface for conducting comprehensive file searches.
 The search results are saved in a specified output directory.

 ![Logo](logo.png)